woltapp/react-blurhash/README.md

 ### Description

-`Blurhash` component is the recommended way to render blurashes in your React projects.
+`Blurhash` component is the recommended way to render blurhashes in your React projects.
 It uses `BlurhashCanvas` and a wrapping `div` to scale the decoded image to your desired size.
 You may control the quality of the decoded image with `resolutionX` and `resolutionY` props.

 #### Props